gvsakash/busintelligence-sales/README.md

-## Business Intelligence for Sales Prediction
+## Repository for codes on:

+i.
+Predicitve analysis on Sales Data

+ii.
+Feature engineering extended study (Sales Dataset)

 * Preprocessing:  Dimensionality reduction using PCA, Data Extraction and classification architecture.
-* Implemented machine learning models in domain of business intelligence to explore customer purchase and behavior patterns in the records and tabulated results for thirteen attributes.
+* Implemented machine learning models to explore customer purchase and behavior patterns in the records and tabulated results for thirteen attributes for Amazon sales data.
 * Tested with SVM and random forest classifiers after dimensionality reduction and visualized the predictions / outputs for sales patterns.
 * Tested with Python and documented results for various feature engineering models.
 Testing with Weka has shown best results for NNGE and M5P tree classifiers.
 * The **Research Paper** was accepted at *Journal of Advanced Research in Dynamical and Control Systems* (in press).